SamPlaysKeys/SamPlaysKeys/README.md

 ## 🚀 About Me

-Just a **Neuro-Spicy** technologist who's passionate about encouraging others in security and innovation!
-I'm currently working as an **Innovative Solutions Engineer** at **Red Hat** based in **Raleigh, NC**.
+I am a **Neuro-Spicy** technologist who's passionate about encouraging others in security and innovation!
+I'm currently working as an **Associate Consultant** at **Red Hat**, based in **Raleigh, NC**.

-I believe in the power of connection and collaboration to drive success – whether I'm architecting cloud solutions, moderating the r/Nerdio community, or teaching West Coast Swing on the social dance floor.
-My mission is to deliver exceptional technical solutions while building meaningful relationships and fostering strong communities.
+I believe in the power of connection and collaboration to drive success – whether I'm architecting cloud solutions, moderating the r/Nerdio community, or teaching West Coast Swing on the dance floor.
+My mission is to deliver exceptional solutions while building meaningful relationships and fostering strong communities.

 ---